godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 .. image:: /img/visual_script13.png

-This will add a new function, which can be renamed by simply double clicking it's name:
+This will add a new function, which can be renamed by simply double clicking its name:

 .. image:: /img/visual_script14.png